 Situated along the waters of Tampa Bay, the St. Pete Pier is ideal for picnicking, biking, relaxing, waterfront dining and so much more.
-With dozens of things to do plus a packed monthly events calendar, it doesn’t get more perfect than the Pier for an all-in-one date night spot.
+With dozens activities plus a packed monthly events calendar, it doesn’t get more perfect than the Pier for an all-in-one date night spot.
 Check it out on your next date night with our list of the best ways to do date night at the St. Pete Pier.
 And don’t forget – if you’re looking for fun things to do in St. Petersburg and the Tampa Bay area – we’re constantly updating our lists!

 If you didn’t know, the Pier offers a variety of dinning options from fast casual to semi fancy.
 Whether you enjoy eating from a hot dog stand or getting dressed up to dine out and catch the beautiful sunset, the Pier has you covered.

 Doc Ford’s is a popular date night location amongst the locals.
 Their Yucatan Shrimp is a fan favorite from the menu, and you just can’t beat the waterfront views from any seat in the house, whether indoors or outdoors.
 Get there early to grab a seat to catch the sunset.
 You won’t be disappointed.